tofke/VPS-for-MN/README.md

 * the possibility to pay with BTC or BCH
 * and many more ...

-2) When you connect to your freshly deployed server, you should update the basic OS !
+### 2) When you connect to your freshly deployed server, you should update the basic OS !

-Most preinstalled operating systems are prebuild images wich are probably not running the latest versions of siftawre packages.
+Most preinstalled operating systems are prebuild images wich are probably not running the latest versions of software packages.
 On a debian based system (like Ubuntu or Mint), the upgrade process is made like this (as root) :
 ```
 apt-get update && apt-get upgrade -y
 ```